-We define a discrete dynamics on a CRS with food set by using its semigroup model.
-The constructions given here are analogously applicable for CRS without a specified food set, which will therefore not be mentioned explicitly.\\

-Let $(X,R,C,F)$ be a CRS with food set $F$ and semigroup model $\mathcal{S}_F$.
-Starting with any set of chemicals $Y_0 \subset X_F$, there is a maximal function $\Phi_{Y_0}$ (definition \ref{def:function}) that is supported on this set.
-This function acts on $Y_0$ giving the maximal set $Y_1=\Phi_{Y_0}(Y_0)$ that can be produced from $Y_0$ by using functionality supported only on $Y_0$ and the food set.
-The same argument applies to $Y_1$ and leads to the following definition.
+There is natural discrete dynamics on a CRS based on its semigroup model.
+Starting with any set of chemicals $Y_0 \subset X_F$, the a maximal function $\Phi_{Y_0}$ (cf. Definition \ref{def:function}) acts on the set itself.
+This yields the maximal set $Y_1=\Phi_{Y_0}(Y_0)$ that can be produced from $Y_0$ and the food set using the functionality supported on $Y_0$ and the food set.
+This argument applies iteratively and gives rise to the {\it sustaining dynamics} on a CRS.